Privacy policy

 2.)
 For what purposes and on what legal basis is your personal data processed?

-• 2.1) Provision of the website
+• 2.1) Operation of the website

-• 2.2) Enquiry by website, e-mail, post or telephone
+• 2.2) Enquiry by website, email, post or telephone

-• 2.4) Marketing communication, newsletter, event participation
+• 2.4) Advertising communication, newsletter, event participation

 • 2.5) Certificate management